19hours/sg-statutes/Acts/Income Tax Act.md

 ### Penalty for failure to make return

-94A\.—(1)17Any person who fails or neglects without reasonable excuse to comply with any provision of section 62 or 71(1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 and in default of payment to imprisonment for a term not exceeding 6 months.
+94A\.—(1) Any person who fails or neglects without reasonable excuse to comply with any provision of section 62 or 71(1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 and in default of payment to imprisonment for a term not exceeding 6 months.

 [53/2007 wef 06/12/2007]

 [7/2007]

-17Subsections (1), (2) and (3) will be amended as set out in section 39(a) of the Income Tax (Amendment No. 2) Act 2007 (Act 53 of 2007) from the year of assessment 2009.

-18(2) Where any person has been convicted of an offence —
+\*(2) Where any person has been convicted of an offence —

 (a) for failing to comply with section 62(3) and such conviction is subsequent to a conviction for an offence for failing to comply with section 62(1);